juli9834/huset-kbh/wordpress/wp-content/plugins/akismet/readme.txt

 = 3.0.3 =
 *Release Date - 3rd November, 2014*

-* Fix for sending the wrong data to delete_comment action that could have prevented old spam comments from being deleted.
+* Fix for sending the wrong data to delete_comment action that could have prEvented old spam comments from being deleted.
 * Added a filter to disable logging of Akismet debugging information.
 * Added a filter for the maximum comment age when deleting old spam comments.
 * Added a filter for the number per batch when deleting old spam comments.